Working the Angles for Content Creation

 Writing your own content for your website?
 Don't drive yourself nuts.
 Repurpose and reuse old stories and create a new one.

 Cynics say that the best ideas have been plucked to death.
 To me, an incurable optimist, originality is constant and ongoing because human society is always in a state of constant regeneration.
-But that's probably just me.
-More important, not everyone is a writer with 30 years under his belt.
+As for creating angles for content creation, it's a matter of survival.

 Philosophers have written (and rewritten) hundreds of essays on how history seems to repeat itself.
 Most take the harsh view that humanity cannot or will not take measures (usually something simple) to alter a predictable outcome (usually something gloomy).
 Carlos Castaneda suggested that if you open your mind and learn from history, you can change what may seem like a predictable outcome.

-Yet, that's how it goes in writing content for websites.
-And to be honest, for most small businesses - it's a manageable task.
-Yes, it is important to keep changing your website and adding content.
+Yet, when generating angles for content creation, that's how to write content for your website and make the task manageable.
+Remember that it is vital for search engine ranking to keep changing your website and grow your content.
 Google spiders visit your website when they notice new content.
 Google is also more likely to give your website better ranking if the word count increases.
-There's a lot of reasons why that is - but that'll have to wait for another blog post.
+There's a lot of reasons why that is - but that's one of the big reasons that we put so much emphasis on content creation.

 A master plank cutter studies a log of prime lumber carefully before he cuts it into planks.
 He studies the grain and other features to predict how it will produce certain characteristics in the final product.
 He may cut into knots or grain to make interesting patterns.
 He may include rot or burns for a splash of color.
 He may cut straight along the grain to produce strong and rigid planks.